-In the northeastern part of the United States, firefly season is at its peak in the weeks after July 4.
-But if you've noticed fewer tiny twinkling bugs in your backyard this summer, that might be because there's evidence to show that firefly populations are on the decline.
+In the northeastern United States, firefly season is at its peak in the weeks after July 4.
+But if you noticed fewer tiny twinkling bugs in your backyard this summer, that might be because firefly populations are apparently declining.
 But do not despair.
-Firefly.org has outlined a few ways that you can help protect fireflies.
+Firefly.org has outlined a few ways you can help protect fireflies.
 We’re republishing some of them here in hopes that our fellow gardeners can help spread the word.

 Seven things you can do to protect fireflies:

 1. Turn off outdoor lights: Fireflies use bioluminescence to communicate and attract mates.
-There’s evidence that light pollution from humans interferes, making it harder for fireflies to mate and breed.
+There’s evidence that light pollution from humans interferes with that, making it harder for fireflies to mate and breed.

 2. Let logs and litter accumulate: Rotting logs and litter on the forest floor can provide crucial habitats for firefly larvae.

 3. Get a fountain: Most species of fireflies thrive in marshy areas near standing water.
 If you don’t live by a natural water source, consider adding a small pond or fountain–or even a birdbath–to your garden.

 4. Don’t use pesticides and fertilizers: It shouldn’t come as a surprise that spraying pesticides to eradicate one type of insect can have detrimental effects across species.
 And though there’s no direct link between fertilizer use and firefly decline, it’s common sense that you will create a richer natural environment if you avoid synthetic fertilizers and chemicals.
 Better for you, better for the bugs.

 5. Don’t over-mow your lawn: Fireflies tend to stay close to the ground, and mowing too often can destroy some of their favorite places to roam.